TheodoraNell/School_District_Analysis/README.md

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four most significant changes in the udated school district analysis are:
+- Average Math and Reading scores
+- Percent Passing Math and Reading Scores
+- Overall Percent Passing
+- District Average Math Score: this decrease is seemingly insignificant since it is only .1%, but with rounding it appears to be a 1% difference